GDxj/ML-Assignments-Py/week 3 - assignment 2/Lecture Content.md

           - model selection
        2. regularization
           - keep all features, but reduce magnitute/value of parameter theta (when we have a lot of slightly useful features, each contribute a bit to prediction new examples)
+          - add penalty (regularization) term to cost function; lambda is called regularization parameter
+            * lambda: train the model well and keep # of parameters small
+          - not penalize theta0
+          - make normal equation always invertable